lbaehren/lofarsoft/src/CR-Tools/implement/Pypeline/documentation/source/tutorial.rst

-The basic functions operating on the data in C++ either take STL iterators as inputs (i.e. pointers to the begin and end of the memory where the data in the STL vector is stored) or casa::Vectors, which are created with shared memory (i.e. their physical memory is the same as that of the STL vector).
+The basic functions operating on the data in C++ either take STL iterators as inputs (i.e. pointers to the begin and end of the memory where the data in the STL vector is stored) or ``casa::Vectors``, which are created with shared memory (i.e. their physical memory is the same as that of the STL vector).

-For that reason MEMORY ALLOCATION is done almost exclusively in the Python layer.
+For that reason *memory allocation* is done almost exclusively in the Python layer.
 The fast majority of C++ functions is not even able to allocate or free any memory.
-This allows for very efficient memory management and processing, but also means that the user is responsible for providing properly sized vectors as input AND output vectors.
-I.e. you need to know beforehand what sized vector you expect in return!
+This allows for very efficient memory management and processing, but also means that the user is responsible for providing properly sized vectors as input *and* output vectors.
+I.e., you need to know beforehand what sized vector you expect in return!

 This may be annoying, but forces you to think carefully about how to